 Seed: Mature flowers form an ovoid ribbed capsule with 3 chambers that open near the base to release the many oblong seeds.
 Seed of the Campanulas usually requires at least 30 days of cold stratification plus light for germination.

 Varieties: Two - see bottom of page.
-In Eloise Butler's day one the varieties now named var. aparinoides, was named as the seperate species Campanula uliginosa.
+In Eloise Butler's day one the varieties now named var. aparinoides, was named as the separate species Campanula uliginosa.

 Habitat: Marsh Bellflower requires full sun in moist to wet soils.
 It is frequently encountered along the edges of marsh vegetation where it is not overshadowed by larger plants.